FIRST-Robotics-Competition/FTA-Notepad/docs/Apple_Silicon_Dev_Setup.md

 In general it seems like the web serivce for the FMS doesn't start up the first time properly and FMS will throw an error saying it can't be started.
-Just go to the "Services" app (just searching Services in the start menu will get you there quickly), and find `FMS.FielServer.Web`.
+Just go to the "Services" app (just searching Services in the start menu will get you there quickly), and find `FMS.FieldServer.Web`.
 Right click and hit "Start".

 ![Starting the FMS web service](img/start_service.png)

 ### Starting SQL Server after a Restart

-After you restart the VM, the SQL Server will not start back up on it's own.
+After you restart the VM, the SQL Server will not start back up on its own.
 To start up the SQL Server instance manually, open up the "SQL Server Configuration Manager", select "SQL Server Services" in the menubar on the left.
 Then find "SQL Server (FRCSQLEXPRESS)", right click it and hit "Start".